-So began a lifelong need for being close to the sea.
 The sound of water was there from the very beginning.
 As were the ancient sounds and mystical aromas of world commerce.
 1950’s merchant ships still carried goods in open cargo holds, on open pallets, packaged in burlap sacks and giant wicker baskets.
 The smells of cotton, rubber, bananas, cocoanut, hemp, spices, grains and foods permeated everything, night and day.
 It was a sensory feast to inspire a young imagination.

 While hitchhiking around the continent with this indestructable instrument and a simple beginner’s guitar chord chart, I managed to teach myself how to play.
 Since I had only received training in classical music up to that point, I didn’t know any popular music to speak of.
 So I began to invent my own.

 When I was five or six years old, Robbie, my neighbor and friend of the same age, challenged me to an adventure that broke every rule in my parents’ rule book.
 On a dare, I followed him across the street and beyond the perimeter of the housing tract we lived in and into adjoining farm land.
 We rode our tricycles over roads that traced the surrounding pastures and farms.
-He showed me a trick of racing his tricycle down a steeply sloping river embankment, turning at the last minute to keep from skidding into the water.
-Without hesitating, I followed his example and plunged headfirst into the murky canal.
+He showed off, racing his tricycle down a steeply sloping river bank, turning at the last minute to keep from skidding into the water.
+Without hesitating, I followed his dare and plunged headfirst into the murky canal.
 The embankment at the water’s edge was cut vertical and offered me nothing to hold on to as I struggled to keep myself above water.
 I was only able to grasp a few fists full of grass and weeds that pulled easily out of the wet soil.
 I kept falling backwards ever deeper into the water.
 My winter clothes, rapidly soaking up the frigid water, were pulling me down.
 I was losing this sudden life-and-death battle for the surface and for air.

 About a hundred yards down the road, a group of nuns out for a walk had witnessed my short ride into the water and were now running to come to my rescue.
 Owing to the steep incline of the riverbank and the sheer drop at water’s edge, they had to link arms to form a human chain permitting the last nun on the chain to stretch out horizontally over the water and pluck me out.
-I was losing consciousness by then and came to, lying on my back, on the road, surrounded by nuns looking down at me.
+I was losing consciousness by then and came to, lying on my back, on the road, surrounded by a circle of nuns staring down at me.

 A few years later, after my family had moved to Southern California, my mother enrolled me in a swimming class taught by Olympic Gold Medalist Greta Anderson.
 Mom knew that I needed a pretty good teacher to overcome my understandable fear of the water.
 The lessons accomplished this and more.
-I soon learned to swim at a junior competitive level, scooting through the water like an otter pup.
+I soon learned to swim at a junior competitive level, scooting through the water like an otter.

 Twenty years later, on a hot summer afternoon with an orange, smog-induced sunset on the horizon, I was in a friend’s backyard pool high up in the Santa Monica Mountains.
 That’s when I wrote “The Swimming Pool.”
 (If the player is not displayed below, you can click here to listen to “The Swimming Pool.”)

-Website contents © 2012-2014 Jan Edward Vogels
+Website contents © 2010-2016 Jan Edward Vogels